sifzerda/next-fiction/README.md

 - [x] add header component
 - [x] footer content
 - [x] page elements (title/quote/banner/text sections)
 - [x] condense logline, synopsis and title as 'marketing'
 - [x] add a 'chapter' entry to prisma schema/db and link it to comment, so every comment not only is linked to a user, but also has a subject, so when you display comments, it doesn't display every comment, only the ones left on the relevant chapter page
 - [x] resize text or spacing in sidebar or alter so all the links fit

 Changes (for similarly updating horror map)
 - uppcase'd nav links
-- combinend nav into header
+- combined nav into header
 - added footnote system (component and utils/footnotestore)

 - [  ] User Account page with list of all comments user made
 - [ ] Fix up reference page, grab all footnotes
 - [ ] Give each subject page a proper image banner, remove post title 'continue reading' stuff: banners are 1200 x 400